ghetzel/command-deck/README.md

 Note that `$LASTEXIT` is not special in any way.
 We capture the last exit status via `$?` and store it in this variable, which is explicitly referenced in the configuration file.
 If you don't need to get the last exit status, you can simply use `PROMPT_COMMAND='PS1=$(cdeck)'` instead.

+### "How do I get that cool looking chevron separator?"

+The "chevron" (&#x2B80;) is actually a custom full-height character stored in the Private Use Area of pre-modified fonts.
+You can find the fonts Powerline uses here: https://github.com/powerline/fonts.
+The examples shown here are using _DejaVu Sans Mono for Powerline (Book)_.

 # Usage

 CommandDeck is configured in two ways: via positional arguments in _eval_ mode (using the `--eval`/`-e` flag), or via a YAML configuration file located at `~/.config/cdeck.yml`.